opus1993/pubrepo/content/post/Rresources/index.md

 ----
 ## Data Visualization
 If your toolkit has been limited to Powerpoint and Excel, you might not yet appreciate that there is so much more to crafting effective visual communication materials.
-In addition to the learning resources listed here, look for the recent books by Hans Rosling and Alberto Cairo at your local library.
+In addition to the learning resources listed here, look for the recent books by Alberto Cairo and David McCandless at your local library.
 |     |    |
 |:---|:---|
 | **[Data Visualization, a Practial Introduction in R](https://socviz.co/index.html)** |by [Kieran Healy](https://twitter.com/kjhealy)|